-To make a self-service portal successful, businesses need to know the main reasons why customers call their customer service and use this information to improve their self-service portal.
+To make a self-service portal successful, businesses need to know the main reasons why customers call their customer service.
+The next step is to use this information to improve their self-service portal.

 Typically, this kind of information comes from agents.
 When customers call customer service, the agent has to document the call based on agreed-upon procedures.

-However, agent memos or call categorizations are typically not detailed enough for product owners to draw any conclusions from around how to improve their self-service portal.
+However, agent notes or call categorizations are typically not detailed enough for product owners to draw any conclusions for improving their self-service portal.

 This means that most companies do not have a clear understanding of why customers do not use their customer service portal or what can be done to change that.